 Keep in mind that in all criminal cases, the prosecution has the burden of proving your guilt beyond a reasonable doubt.
 This is a high standard and means that there can be no other logical conclusion from the facts presented other than you committed the crime.
 These cases can be difficult to prove as the only evidence may be a person’s word against yours.

-You can make the state’s job even more challenging by having the experienced criminal defense attorneys at Koenig & Owen represent you.
+You can make the state’s job even more challenging by having the experienced criminal defense attorneys at James D. Owen represent you.
 We’ll raise any argument in your defense that we think might undercut the state’s case against you.

 There is also what is known as the “spousal privilege” that may come into play in these cases.
 This privilege means that a married couple can not be compelled to testify against one another about communications they had in private.
 If this occurs, the prosecution may be required to prove its case by other evidence.

 But, it is important to keep in mind that it does not apply to every situation, and your spouse may choose to testify about matters other than the private communication.
 It does not apply if someone else was present when the communications took place or if the statements constituted threats or were part of violent acts.

 In addition, sometimes these cases are a product of false allegations.
 For this reason, we will fully analyze all police reports and talk to each witness to determine whether there are any inconsistencies that require further investigation.

 Another potential defense to a domestic violence charge is that you did not have the required mental state at the time the act occurred.
 Remember, these crimes require a person to have acted knowingly or recklessly.
 This means that if a victim is injured by accident, such as if you inadvertently fell on the person, this would not be a crime.